PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Host 1: **Alvin Liu**, Majoring in Political Science at University of Southern California
 Host 2: **[Natalie Wang](https://studentaffairs.jhu.edu/socialconcern/an-insight-into-ciip-natalie-wang/)**, Senior at John Hopkins Univ, majoring in Neuroscience, etc
 Host 3: **Alisha Zhao**, Compass Family Services, San Francisco

->### Arts and Culture Expression:
-*Discuss the role of arts and culture in personal expression.*
-*Share creative projects and initiatives.*
-Host 1: **Matthew** at California Institute of the Arts, majoring in animation design.

 *The Breakout sessions will be finalized based on the availability of hosts*